samuelsoares27/SelfServiceMachine/README.md

 # SelfServiceMachine
-Project in vuejs for self service machine
+Project in vue js 3 for self service machine